scalacenter/scalac-profiling/README.md

 ### Information about macros
 Per call-site, file and total:
 * How many macros are expanded?
-How long do they take to run?
-How many tree
+* How long do they take to run?
-* nodes do macros create?
-How many of these tree nodes are discarded?
+* How many tree nodes do macros create?
+* How many of these tree nodes are discarded?
+* What's the ratio of generated code/user-defined code?

 ### Information about implicit search
 Getting hold of this information requires changes in mainstream scalac.

 Per call-site, file and total:
 * How many implicit searches are triggered by user-defined code?
-How many
-* implicit searches are triggered my macro code?
-How long implicit searches
+* How many implicit searches are triggered my macro code?
-* take to run?
-How many implicit search failures are?
-How many implicit search
+* How long implicit searches take to run?
+* How many implicit search failures are?
+* How many implicit search hits are?
-* hits are?
-What's the ration of search failures/hits?
+* What's the ratio of search failures/hits?

 ### Ideas to be considered